 2.3.3.1.
-Direct Injection
+Java API

-The simpliest approach is to leverage CDI or OSGi (blueprint) to obtain a reference to the Activity Server.
-Once the reference to the Activity Server has been obtained, then the getActivityTypes method can be invoked to obtain the list of events.
+Once the reference to the Activity Server has been obtained (as described previously), then the getActivityTypes method can be invoked to obtain the list of events.

 ''' import org.overlord.rtgov.activity.model.ActivityUnit; import org.overlord.rtgov.activity.model.Context;